PetarPurac/PetarPurac/README.md

 - 👋 Hi, I’m @PetarPurac
-- 👀 I’m interested in Front-End Web Development
+- 👀 I’m interested in Front-End Web Development,also a big fan of Web Animations.
-- 🌱 I’m currently learning FE, JavaScript
+- 🌱 I’m currently learning FE, JavaScript, VUE
 - 💞️ I’m looking to collaborate on Front-End projects to learn and upgrade my skills.
 <!---- 📫 You can reach me on github or ins--->